Hephaest/ComputerNetworkApplications/README.md

                     file_error = True
             if file_error is False:
                 c.sendall(request.encode())
-                # Read the response into buffer
+                # Read the response into the buffer.
                 print("proxyserver have found the host.")
                 # Create a new file in the cache for the requested file.
                 # Also send the response in the buffer to client socket
-                # and the corresponding file in the cache
+                # and the corresponding file in the cache.
                 writeFile = open("./Cache/" + filename, "wb")
                 print("Poxy server is receiving data...")
                 # Receive HTTP response message until all messages are received.